grzegorzkoszczal/master-thesis/README.md

 ### 1.3 Project requirements

-Requirements set for computation servers, benchmark applications chosen for the tests, and overall preparation for the experiments
+Requirements set for computation servers, benchmark applications chosen for the tests, and overall preparation for the experiments.

 ## Chapter 2 - Theoretical background